 For more information or to schedule an Adoptables Art program, contact Leonor Delgado, education and community outreach manager, at firstname.lastname@example.org or (650) 424-1901

-PAHS’ Education Ambassadors bring live animals and Critter Club lessons directly to the classroom.
+PAHS’ Education Ambassadors bring a variety of animals and lessons directly to the classroom.
 Children and teachers have the opportunity to interact with the animals and learn about animal care, neighborhood animals, and wild animals.
 Each child receives recognition of his or her participation with a Critter Club certificate.
 Additionally, take-home lessons encourage family discussion on kindness to animals and on building healthy, happy neighborhoods and communities.
 Critter Club can be offered in an in-class or after-school program.

 Produced by the Palo Alto Humane Society, this award-winning, ten-minute film tells the story of a compassionate community that rides to the rescue of a sad and lonely dog.
 The film represents a unique collaboration of art forms and artists, combining puppet artistry, circus art, mime, and dogs trained in theater performance.
 It’s A Dog’s Day received a 2015 Telly Award for “creativity, skill, and dedication to the mission of humane education.”
 The film is accessible for the visually and hearing impaired.

 It’s A Dog’s Day is password protected and is available through the Mow Wow Animals website [click here].

 Internships and Special Projects on Animal Welfare Issues